nicolascine/github-search/README.md

 New features:

-This project adds two features to the original requirement:
+This project adds some features to the original requirement:

-- Themes (change css theme on demand)
+- Themes (change css theme on demand through UI option)
 - Multilingual support (ES | EN | BR)
 - Fully responsive, without frameworks (using flexbox css)
 - Apply guides for accesibility (WAI-ARIA standard)